OCHA-DAP/hdx-signals/src/README.md

 * [`send_alerts.R`](/src/ALERTS.md) is the overall alerting script that pulls together updated data and generates email alerts when necessary.

+## Data storage

+Data is stored within a Google Cloud Storage bucket, `global-monitoring`.
+Access to the bucket is provided through a service account with an authorization JSON file.
+The filepath to the authorization file should be saved to `GLOBAL_MONITORING_JSON` env variable.

 ## Automation

 Analysis is re-run nightly using